Vintage cast iron. How to identify Sidney Hollowware cast iron.

 Learn the history banner

-Despite the short history of the company, it seems the company had several logo variations.
+Despite the company’s short history, it seems the company had several logo variations.

-However, all of the logos have an old-world charm from a bygone era.
-They really look great.
-If you are looking for a vintage pan, these old-timers are really good-looking.
+However, all logos have an old-world charm from a bygone era.
+They look great.
+If you are looking for a vintage pan, these old-timers are good-looking.

-As with any antique, dates are estimations from research that should be considered as a guide.
-And not as an indication as concrete dates of manufacture.
-Although, I have tried to make the dates as accurate as possible.
+As with any antique, dates are research estimates that should be useful as a guide but not as an indication of concrete manufacture dates.
+Although, I have tried to make the dates as accurate as possible

 Sidney Hollow Ware Script logo